codejones-hub/plutus/doc/tutorials/contract-testing.rst

-The ultimate purpose of our tests is to check that funds are transferred correctly by each operation--for example, that after a guess, the guesser receives the requested ADA only if the guess was correct.
+The ultimate purpose of our tests is to check that funds are transferred correctly by each operation--for example, that after a guess, the guesser receives the requested Ada only if the guess was correct.
 An important part of a ContractModel_ defines how funds are expected to move.
-However, it's clear that in order to define how we expect funds to move after a ``Guess``, we need to know more than just where all the ADA are.
+However, it's clear that in order to define how we expect funds to move after a ``Guess``, we need to know more than just where all the Ada are.
 We need to know:

 - what the current secret password is, so we can decide whether or not the guess is correct.